 Women everywhere will know what I mean when I say we cannot even go for a run anymore in this state, in this city, anywhere.
 We cannot even go for a run.
 I am not an easy target.
 I would normally feel safe, but for the first time in my life - and I have lived in some of the biggest cities in the world, all around the world - I am carrying a personal alarm and I am carrying keys on me when I go for a run in the dark early hours of the morning in Melbourne.
-Someone like me - I am six-foot tall, and I do not look easy to take down, but even I do not feel safe.
+Even someone like me - I am 6 feet tall, and I do not look easy to take down - does not feel safe.
 To say that we are creating a fear campaign is absolutely, again, preposterous, and it is offensive.
 Tell that to the women that have been killed on the street, that it is us creating a fear campaign - how offensive.
 It is absolutely shameful.
 We have continued, on this side, to point out and offer solutions.
 The Leader of the Opposition has twice presented private members bills to strengthen bail laws, because the experts, not the self-proclaimed experts, the ones with 47 years experience, for example, say that this would be a step in the right direction.
 Twice they presented that and twice the Allan Labor government voted it down so it could not even be debated.
 We have offered a solution.
 Yes, we point out the problem time after time after time, but we have presented a solution, and it has been ignored.
 Now we can understand a bit more about how victims of crime in this state feel, because they too feel like they are being ignored.
-Like I said earlier, I have people coming into my office, families coming into my office, like
+Like I said earlier, I have people coming into my office, families coming into my office, like Damien, whose house was broken into while he was over in Perth.
+His teenage daughters were at home.
+His house was broken into.
+They had weapons.
+How do you think a father feels being so far away, in a town like Mildura, for heaven's sake?
+It is absolutely mind-boggling that members on the other side can sit there and say it is us creating a fear campaign.
+That is absolutely shameful and ridiculous.
+Every member of the community in Victoria, every victim of crime who feels hard done by by the justice system and every Victorian who does not feel safe in their own home or walking home at night feels like they are being ignored, and they continue to be.